uss-stargazer/overthewire-automation/README.md

 the level passwords and other necessary files as you go through the wargame.
 When finished with a wargame, this directory can be compressed for proof of completion.

+Specific levels can also be accessed like

+    PS> ./Play-Wargame.ps1 bandit -Level 32

+but this doesn't allow smooth continuation like the normal usage.

 ## Bugs

 This was written pretty quickly, so it's very buggy; pull requests for fixes and features